zoto96/RitaBot/_pages/deploy.md

 * In the custom variable of **DISCORD_TOKEN** put in the copied token of your created bot.
 * **DO NOT CHANGE** the **NODE_MODULES_CACHE** Variable unless you know about Heroku Caching.
-* If you with to use Webhook Debug logging:
+* If you wish to use Webhook Debug logging:
   * Fill in **DISCORD_DEBUG_WEBHOOK_ID** & **DISCORD_DEBUG_WEBHOOK_TOKEN**, For instructions go [here](#troubleshooting)
-* Once installed, Go to the **Overview** tab and click configure dynos.
+* Once installed, go to the **Overview** tab and click configure dynos.
 Turn off the default `web npm start` dyno and turn on the `worker node src/bot.js` dyno.
 Your bot will now be up and running!

 ### Step 3 - Invite your bot to your server and configure it!

 * Replace the CLIENTID string in the following URL with your own apps client id from Step 2: https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8
 * Visit the resulting URL and add your bot to any server where you have admin privileges.
 * Once added, your bot should show up more or less instantaneously.
 Type `!t help` within the discord chat for more details on how to use it.
 Happy translating!